Jakir9/100daysOfCode/README.md

 Saturday 13th May

-Completed my weekend assignment, which was similiar to the hackathons task but this was an individual exercise.
+Completed my weekend assignment, which was similar to the hackathons task but this was an individual exercise.
 Experimented with middleware more and learnt how to add status codes to my responses and learnt more about using morgan and what kind data I can log using it.

+## Day 64:

+Sunday 14th May

+Had a well deserved break today.
+Onl